-You can find attached an image of a sample file with nesting.
-Purple lines (which I completed myself) are the edges: the panel comes whole out of the CNC machine, the operator only has to mark the edges to be edge banded before removing the different parts and then processing the part in the edge bander.
+Here’s an image of a sample file with nesting.
+The purple lines are the edges: the panel comes whole out of the CNC machine, the operator only has to mark the edges to be edge banded before removing the different parts and then processing the part in the edge bander.

 The assembly work of the boxes and drawers was incredibly fast (pre-drilled holes for hinges and blum sliders worked beautifully).
 I felt like I was assembling a piece of IKEA furniture.
 Anyway, I saved a lot of time on this step, which allowed me to spend a little more time to finish the solid wood parts.

 Here is the result: painted, varnished and installed in the client’s house: